 The method to determine the peak loss percentages includes the addition of all the peak inputs and all the peak outputs for each grid section.
 The difference between the two values is the peak losses for that grid section.
 The loss percentage is the ratio of the input sum over the output sum.
-A loss percentage flow diagram is illustrated in Figure 4.13.
+A loss percentage flow diagram is illustrated in Figure 4.20.
 The illustration identifies the various energy inputs and outputs to different sections of the transmission and distribution systems that were used in loss percentage calculations.
+Note, the diagram shows the loss percentages corresponding to a single hour.
+The study uses the averages per season shown in Table 4.9 as the basis for the analysis.